Narendra Modi: Approval ratings

 During his premiership, Modi has received consistently high approval ratings; at the end of his first year in office, he received an overall approval rating of 87% in a Pew Research poll, with 68% of respondents rating him "very favourably" and 93% approving of his government.
 Modi's approval rating remained largely consistent at around 74% during his second year in office, according to a nationwide poll conducted by instaVaani.
 At the end of his second year in office, an updated Pew Research poll showed Modi continued to receive high overall approval ratings of 81%, with 57% of those polled rating him "very favourably".
 At the end of his third year in office, a further Pew Research poll showed Modi with an overall approval rating of 88%, his highest yet, with 69% of people polled rating him "very favourably".
 A poll conducted by The Times of India in May 2017 showed 77% of respondents rated Modi as "very good" and "good".
 In early 2017, a survey by Pew Research Center showed Modi to be the most popular figure in Indian politics.
-In a weekly analysis by Morning Consult called the Global Leader Approval Rating Tracker, Modi had the highest net approval rating as of 22 December 2020 of all government leaders in the 13 countries being tracked.
+In an analysis by Morning Consult, Modi had the highest net approval rating of all government leaders in the 13 countries being tracked as of 22 December 2020.